AaronWMiller86/FEMA-Disaster-Declarations-Analysis/README.md

 ![Sheet 9](Images/Sheet9.png)<br /><br />

 ## Conclusion:
-I went into this project hopeing to analyse the available FEMA dataset and compare disaster declarations, state/county populations, and the overall cost of each declaration.
+I went into this project hoping to analyse the available FEMA dataset and compare disaster declarations, state/county populations, and the overall cost of each declaration.
 Unfortunatly I was unable to source the overall disaster cost information.
 This forced me to narrow the scope of my project, however, I was still able to highlight some interesting trends and results focusing on the unique disaster counts per state and county.
 The unique counts were important, because some disasters had multiple entries due to the size and area affected by the disaster.
 FEMA assigns a unique disaster code to each disaster but include a row or entry for each different county/designated area affected.
 Among many other facts, my analysis highlighted that the states of California and Texas have historically suffered the most unique disasters, that fires are the most common disaster incident type, that Michigan has the least disaster declarations per current population, and that November is the month with the fewest disasters historically.
 I plan to continue this analysis and hope to include more county specific data, as well as potentially adding cost data if the data is actually available.
 I would also like to pull my data into PowerBI to see what visualization options are avaialable and how it is different from Tableau.
 Thank you for your time and interest.

+## Contributors:
+Aaron Miller - aaronwmiller86@gmail.com